adoptium/adoptium.net/content/blog/eclipse-temurin-8u472-11029-17017-2109-2501-available/index.md

 The Microsoft VS2022 toolchain used for the Windows builds of jdk17, jdk21 and jdk25, has been upgraded to the latest Visual Studio 2022 version 17.12.12 (C/C++ Compiler version 19.42.34444, MSVC toolset version 14.42.34433).

-### UBI container images are now UBI10 only, which removes x86-64-v2 support
+### UBI container images for JDK25 are UBI10 only, which removes x86-64-v2 support

 JDK25 UBI container images are exclusively published with UBI10 and not UBI9.
 This will impact anyone who is running on an x86-64-v2 system which is [no longer supported by UBI10/RHEL10/CentOS Stream 10](https://access.redhat.com/solutions/7066628).
 JDK21 and earlier versions will continue to be published with UBI9 images for the foreseeable future.